Protagonists Have Bigger Squads

 - Zig-Zagged all over the place for the Final Fantasy series.
 Played straight in early JRP Gs like the early Dragon Quest titles.

 - Tended to happen in most Transformers media, especially the animes.
-Transformers Energon took this Up to Eleven, while almost two dozen Autobots appeared through out the show's run, the Decepticons rarely exceeded six or seven.
+Transformers Energon took this Up to 11, while almost two dozen Autobots appeared through out the show's run, the Decepticons rarely exceeded six or seven.
 Adding to that Decepticons were the only Transformers Killed Off for Real and half of them were a near harmless Quirky Miniboss Squad.